Alton Towers: Early 20th Century Public Opening

 Alton Towers first opened to the public on a regular basis following the opening of Alton Towers railway station.
-Money raised from railway excursions was paid to the earl and helped to maintain the upkeep of the grounds.
+Money raised from railway excursions was paid to the Earl to help maintain the grounds.

-In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and began to restore the gardens as a tourist attraction.
-In the 1950s, this included the operation of a fairground, and by the 1970s included a boating lake and chairlift.
+In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and kept the gardens open as a visitor attraction.
+The estate was later closed to the public upon its requisition by the military during the Second World War.